 Sample Year 1 and 2 Courses

 Bachelor of Music students share a common first year.
 BMus Years 1 and 2 include core courses such as Music History, Music Theory and Music Skills.
 Lessons, masterclasses and ensemble participation are included in all streams.
-Bachelor of Musical Arts students complete a common first year similar to the Bachelor of Music with more flexibility in course selection in upper years.
+Bachelor of Musical Arts students complete the same first year as the Bachelor of Music students, with more flexibility in course selection in upper years.

 Welcome!
 This course will provide you with an introduction to key selected questions and issues in teaching and learning music through theory and practice.
 The aim is to provide a stimulating and challenging environment in which you are encouraged to think about the nature and role of teaching and learning music in schools and society at large.

 The Western University Symphonic Band has a long-standing history of musical achievement.
 It was the first large instrumental ensemble at the university over 50 years ago.
 Our goals are to explore quality music written for the wind band and to perform it with mastery.